 I recently wrote this article showing you how to make a bike wheel clock for Reloved Magazine for Father’s Day.
 However it makes a great project for anyone in the house!

 Choosing something for your father or even your children’s father can be difficult, so why not make him something this year that is not only practical but looks great too?
 This upcycled wheel clock will hang perfectly in his garage or shed, fit seamlessly alongside his tools and bike parts and the best bit is, with this clock he cannot lose track of time!
+Smaller clocks can be made from kids’ bike wheels – these make great compact versions better suited for kitchens and bedrooms.

 -a bike wheel of any size